joelphimes/Niger-Political-Shift-Examination/README.md

 From 2011 to 2021, Mahamadou Issoufou followed a social democratic, center-left ideology, with a Government Effectiveness Mean of -0.71.
 Notably, he maintained a positive alliance with the West and respected the limits of his power, voluntarily leaving office without attempting to extend his rule.

 The leadership of these three presidents in Niger saw varying levels of government effectiveness, with each leader representing different ideologies and facing unique challenges during their respective tenures.
 Ibrahim Bare Mainassara's governance was marked by lower effectiveness, while Mamadou Tandja and Mahamadou Issoufou's leadership achieved comparatively better government effectiveness despite facing political turmoil.
-\
-\
-Leadership:
-\
-1996 - 1999: Ibrahim Bare Mainassara:
-- Conservative Islamist laws.
-- Assassinated in 1999.
-- Seized and lost power in coups.

-1999 - 2010: Mamadou Tandja:
-- Conservative Center-Right.
-- Lost power in a coup.
-- Died of illness in 2020.

-2011- 2021:  Mahamadou Issoufou:
-- Social Democracy, Center Left.
-- Ally of the West.
-- Left power by respecting limits.

 Content Source: https://www.britannica.com/biography/Ibrahim-Bare-Mainassara
 \